apache/doris/docs/en/docs/query-acceleration/statistics.md

 | `state`                | job state           |
 | `schedule_type`        | Scheduling method   |

-> In the system, the statistics task contains multiple subtasks, each of which collects a separate column of statistics.
+> In the system, the statistics job contains multiple subtasks, each of which collects a separate column of statistics.

 Example:

-- View statistics task information with ID `68603`, using the following syntax:
+- View statistics job information with ID `68603`, using the following syntax:

 ```SQL
 mysql> SHOW ANALYZE 68603;